Rahat Hossain: Driver drive thru pranks

-Homeless lottery winner "scandal"
+Homeless lottery winner

-Hossain got the idea from another youtuber which uploaded "Homeless Lottery Winner" uploaded on 2nd March 2014, 2 days later hossains version titled the exact same youtube title "Homeless Lottery Winner" was uploaded on the 4th March 2014.
-Rahat done his version and went viral.
-Rahat might not have been as popular if he didn't copy the original Lotto win video by Chris Russell, In a video posted on March 4, 2014, Hossain pranked a homeless man named Eric Aursby, where Eric "won" a lottery using a "losing" lottery ticket Hossain gave to him.
-With the "losing" lottery ticket, Eric "won" $1,000, which was all part of the prank.
-After receiving the money, Eric tried to give Hossain half of it, which Hossain declined to take.
+On March 4, 2014, Hossain uploaded a video titled "Homeless Lottery Winner" in which he pranked a homeless man named Eric Aursby.
+Hossain was inspired by Chris Russells video titled "Homeless Lottery Winner" uploaded on March 2, 2014.
+The video begins with Hossain explaining to the viewers his intention to help Aursby, who was described to Hossain by members of the community as a "nice and respectable guy".
+Hossain would give him a losing lottery ticket that the store clerk of a nearby convenience store (who was in on the prank) would exchange for $1000 cash, giving Aursby the impression that he had won the lottery.
+Immediately after receiving the money, Aursby began insisting on splitting the "prize" with Hossain and subsequently broke down in tears when Hossain declined.

-In the following weeks, Hossain posted another video in which he said that people (who were touched by Eric wanting to give half of the money to Hossain) asked how they could donate to Eric.
-Hossain set up a fundraiser, the goal being to collect a total of $20,000.
-The fundraiser collected more than $44,000 to a final tally of $66,000 from over 3,000 donors.
-Hossain said that he wanted to "improve his lifestyle" and emphasized Eric's personality.
-While collecting the money, Eric moved into a hotel room and was given a job at 7-Eleven via a friend.
-However, Hossain would later reveal that Eric never showed up for his work, telling Hossain that he "didn't feel like it".
-On May 7, 2014, Hossain uploaded a video to YouTube titled "Homeless Man Gets A Home" The video shows Hossain offering to buy dinner for Eric, but first Hossain says he has to stop by "his" house to get something.
-At the house, Hossain reveals that the house is not his, and it is actually Eric's.
-It was also later revealed that the house was paid for by thousands of Internet contributors for Eric.
+In the following weeks, Hossain uploaded another video in which he discussed the overall response to the lottery ticket prank, with viewers (who were touched by Aursby's gesture to offer half of the money to Hossain) asking how they could donate to Aursby.
+Hossain set up a fundraiser, with the initial goal being to raise a total of $20,000.
+The fundraiser ended up more than tripling this amount and collected roughly $66,000 from over 3,000 donors.
+Hossain remarked that he wanted to "improve his lifestyle", emphasizing Aursby's personality.
+While collecting the money, Aursby moved into a hotel room and was given a job at a 7-Eleven via a friend.
+However, Hossain would later reveal that Aursby never showed up for work, telling Hossain that he "didn't feel like it".
+On May 7, 2014, Hossain uploaded a video to YouTube titled "Homeless Man Gets A Home".
+The video shows Hossain offering to buy Aursby dinner, but that he has to stop by his house to get something.
+At the house, Hossain reveals that the house is not actually his, but rather Aursby's new home, which was later revealed to be paid for by thousands of Internet contributors.
 In a matter of days, the video received about 9 million views.